csnazell/plant-model/docs/models/clock/clock-model.md

 ### Creating Your Model

 #### \#1: Create A Module
-Create a module of your own, e.g. ExperimentalClock, which will most likely be in a similarly named Julia source code file `ExperimentClock.jl`.
+Create a module of your own, e.g. ExperimentalClock, which will most likely be in a similarly named Julia source code file `ExperimentalClock.jl`.

 #### \#2: Create The Boilerplate
 As discussed above, there are a number of components that are required for a clock model.
 We'll stub out these elements in line with the existing clock implementations and then fill in these placeholders one at a time to implement the model.